What is Foie Gras—And What’s Wrong With It?

 Vegan Foie Gras Recipes

-If those options above aren’t available near you yet, fear not—there are several great recipes for making vegan foie gras at home!
+If those options above aren’t available near you yet, fear not—there are several great recipes for making a vegan version at home:

 • Zero geese were harmed in the making of this Faux Gras that uses a mushroom-lentil base perfect as a spread or vegan starter.